deffi/coffle2/doc/notes.md

 General
 =======

+General ideas:
+  * Use an SQLite database instead of state files?

 General notes:
   * A directory cannot be simultaneously a coffle repository and a coffle target
   * All commands are intended to be run in the target or in a subdirectory of a